- 23 Nov 2020

 This guidance outlines how the Coronavirus (COVID-19) protection levels apply to second homes.

 Please keep up to date with this and all Scottish Government guidance on coronavirus (COVID-19) and follow the latest health, hygiene and physical distancing requirements.

 This guidance applies to second homes located in Scotland.
 If you are intending to travel to or from your second home, to or from a destination outside Scotland, please see the guidance below.

 Please ensure that you will be able to complete your journey before setting out and check the latest guidance on travel and transport.

 Level 3: You may travel to your second home for activities in connection with the maintenance of the home you own or are otherwise responsible for.
-Travelling for the purposes of undertaking maintenance on a property other than your main residence should not be used as a pretext for a holiday.
-You should not stay longer than for the length of time required to undertake the necessary work.

 Tradespeople can work in other people’s homes providing they follow guidance on working safely.
 This includes all in-home workers such as utility engineers, domestic cleaners, furniture delivery and installations.